 What is a Kalanchoe?

-Kalanchoes are very popular because they’re easy to care for, have interesting leaves, and beautiful flowers.
+Kalanchoes are very popular because they’re easy to care for, have interesting leaves, and produce beautiful flowers.
 When taken care of properly, the plant will flower all year long.
 What’s more, kalanchoes come in a wide range of colors, including red, pink, yellow, and white.

 While these are beautiful plants, what happens if a cat eats a kalanchoe?
 Will the kalanchoe make the cat sick?